valiobar/e-commerce-nextjs-vb/README.md

 - **Responsive Design**: Mobile-first approach with responsive grid layouts
 - **Image Gallery**: Implemented image carousel on product details page
 - **Cart Badge**: Real-time cart item count in navigation for better UX
+- **Cart Sidebar**: Slide-in cart sidebar with full mobile responsiveness
 - **Dark Theme**: Admin panel supports dark/light theme toggle with persistent preference
 - **Pagination**: Customizable items per page with intuitive navigation controls
+- **Error Boundaries**: React error boundaries at app, store, and admin levels for graceful error handling

 ## Trade-offs

 1. **External Product API**: Relies on external DummyJSON API for product data (rate limits may apply)
 2. **No Payment Processing**: Checkout button is present but doesn't process payments
-3. **No Search/Filter**: Product list shows all products without filtering or search functionality
+3. **No Search Functionality**: Product list shows all products without search capability (sorting is available)
 4. **Client-Side Cart**: Store cart persistence is client-side only (localStorage)
+5. **No Product Filtering**: Products can be sorted but not filtered by category or other attributes

 ## Known Limitations

 - Store cart data is stored only in browser localStorage (clears if user clears browser data)
+- No product search functionality (sorting by title, price, discount, and rating is available)
-- No product search or filtering capabilities
+- No product filtering by category or other attributes
-- Checkout functionality is not implemented (UI only)
+- Checkout functionality is not implemented (UI only, orders are saved to database)
 - Images are loaded from external URLs (DummyJSON CDN)
 - Admin authentication is separate from customer accounts
+- Error boundaries catch errors but don't send them to an error tracking service

 ## Deployment